 Dogs are just like people with respect to tooth care.

-They can get cavities, plaque build-up, and gum disease.
+They can get cavities, dental disease, plaque build-up, and gum disease.

 If your dog has a missing tooth or teeth, dog dentures might be the solution for your furry friend’s dental woes.